lavis-nlp/german-legal-reference-parser/README.md

-# OpenLegalDataParser
+# German Legal Reference Parser

-This repository contains a library of python functions and classes with which you can parse law book and file references from documents of the OpenLegalData dataset and extract them into python objects.
-The implementation is incredibly efficient.
-You can parse the whole OpenLegalData dataset within less than 200 minutes on modern machines.
-This README shall demonstrate how powerful this library is:
+This repository contains a library of python functions and classes with which you can parse references to regulations and files from legal documents such as those of [Open Legal Data](https://openlegaldata.io/).
+The implementation is efficient: The entire Open Legal Data corpus can be processed within 200 minutes on modern machines.
+This README shall demonstrate the usage of this library.

 ## Definitions